This is the amazing story of William Robinson Clark.

 |

-I am advised by Stella that there is a huge portrait of William
+I was advised by Stella that there is a huge portrait of William

 Robinson Clark